Attach Azure NetApp Files datastores to Azure VMware Solution hosts

 - Create Azure NetApp Files volumes using Standard network features to enable optimized connectivity from Azure VMware Solution private cloud via ExpressRoute FastPath connectivity.

-- For optimized performance, choose UltraPerformance gateway and enable ExpressRoute FastPath from a private cloud to Azure NetApp Files volumes virtual network.
+- For optimized performance, choose either UltraPerformance gateway or ErGw3Az gateway, and enable FastPath from a private cloud to Azure NetApp Files volumes virtual network.
 View more detailed information on gateway SKUs at About ExpressRoute virtual network gateways.

 - Based on your performance requirements, select the correct service level needed for the Azure NetApp Files capacity pool.
-For best performance, it's recommended to use the Ultra tier.
+See Service levels for Azure NetApp Files to understand the throughput allowed per provisioned TiB for each service level.

-- Work with your Microsoft representative to ensure that the Azure VMware Solution private cloud and the Azure NetApp Files volumes are deployed within same Availability Zone.
+- Work with your Microsoft representative to ensure that the Azure VMware Solution private cloud and the Azure NetApp Files volumes are deployed within the same availability zone.

 Attach an Azure NetApp Files volume to your private cloud